 The kit should also come with jar lifters which are so helpful when moving the jars in and out of the water bath!
 You will also need a big pot preferably with a rack, like this one on Amazon, in order to boil the jars of marmalade for 10 minutes.

 In order to achieve the perfect texture, it's very important to boil marmalade just enough so that it is thick, but not so much that the peel becomes chewy.
-A thermometer helps judge how far along you are in the cooking process and works perfectly with this recipe and method, but temperature might not be the best gauge with other recipes.
+A thermometer like a fast-reading Thermapen helps judge how far along you are in the cooking process and works perfectly with this recipe and method.
+The Thermapen is what I use.
+For a hands-free setup, a probe thermometer with a longer cable like the ChefAlarm would be better because then you don't have to hold it with your hands, which would be much less dangerous to use than my hand-held setup.

 What to serve it with